Home Insurance Cancellation, Nonrenewal and Policy Lapses

 Homeowners insurance policies often lapse after a policyholder misses multiple payments.
 If you miss a payment, companies usually continue coverage for 30 days before the policy lapses.

-There are several reasons you should try to avoid letting your homeowners insurance policy lapse.
-The most important is that you won’t be adequately protected.
+There are several reasons you should avoid letting your homeowners insurance policy lapse.
+The most important one is that you won’t be adequately protected.
 Remember that home insurance covers more than just the structure of the home; it also protects your personal belongings, provides liability protection and covers living expenses if your home becomes uninhabitable.

 If the policy lapses for any reason, the mortgage lender will find an insurer to cover the home on behalf of the policyholder.
 Policyholders should do everything they can to avoid this circumstance, because they will be financially responsible for the cost of the new policy.
 Lender-placed policies are frequently more expensive than what policyholders might find otherwise and their level of coverage might not be adequate.
 For example, a lender-forced policy may cover the physical dwelling appropriately but fall short on personal property coverage, since lenders have no financial stake in a homeowner's possessions.